FujiMakoto/hello-world/README.md

-# Makoto Fujikawa
+# Makoto

-Hi hi,

-Makoto here!
-I am an Intermediate PHP Developer (at best) specializing mostly in Laravel based applications.

-Though I'm currently only proficient in PHP, I am striving to branch out and learn new languages such as Python.

-Nice to meet you!
+Hello, Makoto here!

+I am a web developer, programmer and systems administrator by trade.
+My primary programming languages are PHP and Python at the moment.

+Aside from the geeky stuff, I'm also a bit of an amateur photographer!